-Coronavirus death toll in India rises to 49, total positive cases cross 1,500
+Coronavirus death toll in India rises to 38, total positive cases stands at 1,466

 New Delhi, Apr 01: A 65-year-old man who tested positive for COVID 19 passed away in Indore on Wednesday taking the death toll in the country to 49.

-The number of novel coronavirus cases climbed to 1,590 on Wednesday with the fast-spreading virus in various parts in the past 24 hours across the country, while the death toll due to the pandemic rose to 49, according to the Union Health Ministry.
+The number of COVID-19 cases climbed to 1,637 in the country on Wednesday while the death toll rose to 38, according to the Union Health Ministry.
+The number of active COVID-19 cases stands at 1,466, while 132 people were either cured or discharged and one had migrated to another country, the ministry stated.

-The active cases of COVID-19 (coronavirus disease) stands at 1,238, while three deaths -- two in Punjab and one in Maharashtra -- were reported, the ministry said in an updated data on Tuesday night.
+As per the health ministry's updated data at 9 AM, three fresh deaths were reported since the last update on Tuesday.
+However, it could not be known from which parts of the country these three fatalities were reported.

-As many as 123 people were either cured or discharged and one had migrated, taking the total number of cases due to the contagion to 1,397, including 49 foreigners, it stated.
+Till Tuesday night, Maharashtra had reported the most deaths (9) in the country so far, followed by Gujarat (6), Karnataka (3) Madhya Pradesh (3), Punjab (3), Delhi (2), West Bengal (2) and Jammu and Kashmir (2).
+Kerala, Telangana, Tamil Nadu, Bihar and Himachal Pradesh have reported a death each.
+The state-wise breakup of the cases was also not available immediately.

 Coronavirus patient could still pass on virus 8 days after their symptoms disappear